 Each row in Appendix B represents a unique pattern for all VTA transit routes, either in the current network and/or in the proposed network.
-The green columns reflect current service levels (measured in annual bus trips), the total population living within 1/4-mile of each route's bus stops, the percent of that population reported as low-income, and the percent of that population reported as minority.
+The green columns reflect current service levels (measured in annual bus trips), the total population living within 1⁄2-mile of each route's bus stops, the percent of that population reported as low-income, and the percent of that population reported as minority.
 The blue columns report the same information for the routes in the proposed plan.
 The light gray columns show the impact on people-trips (population x service level) for the total population and for the low-income and minority populations.
 The final dark gray and red columns show the percentage change in impacted people-trips borne by low-income and minority populations (positive values indicate an improvement in people-trips and negative values indicate a reduction in people-trips).
-The cells are gray when the impact is more beneficial than the total population.
+The cells are gray when the impact is more beneficial than the total population, while the cells are red when the impact is less beneficial than the total population.
 The cumulative impacts of the systemwide changes are calculated at the bottom and are also shown in Table 2.